Ready to incorporate?

 |Size of investment (US Dollar)||Share of registered capital|

 |Between 10 million and 30 million||40%|

 |More than 30 million||30%|

-Fewer and fewer sectors now require a Joint Venture in exchange for market entry as China has moved from an investment catalog of industries open to foreign investors to a Negative List showcasing less and less closed door exception every year.
+Fewer and fewer sectors now require a Joint Venture in exchange for market entry as China has moved from an investment catalogue of industries open to foreign investors to a Negative List showcasing fewer and fewer closed-door exceptions every year.

-JVs are often a favorable option for innovative endeavors facing potential resistances where a Chinese counterpart might imply getting a stake of the local market and a partner that shares strategic goals and on the ground knowledge.
+JVs are often a favourable option for innovative endeavours facing potential resistance where a Chinese counterpart might imply getting a stake in the local market and a partner that shares strategic goals and on the ground knowledge.

 Intellectual property, management blueprints and operational control in areas such as expected revenues and ROI, people and finance are all topics to be discussed and solved beforehand in order to ensure a smooth process in terms of documental licensing.

 Find out more details about Setting up a Joint Venture in China.